Marina Tamayo – Biography

 – Jenny Smith, Rip It Up

 Marina specialises in theatre, television and film.
-Choreographic clients include Wolf Blass, Emirates, Merivale, SBS, Channel 7, Channel 10, FOX, Disney Kids, Australian Grand Prix, Soccer Australia, Miguel Maestre, National Gallery of Victoria, Merivale, MusicLand.
+Choreographic clients include Wolf Blass, Emirates, Merivale, SBS, Channel 7, Channel 10, FOX, Disney Kids, Australian Grand Prix, Soccer Australia, Miguel Maestre, National Gallery of Victoria, Merivale, and Musicland.

 Photo by Naomi Jellicoe AFF2022 Marina Tamayo

-In August 2022, Marina Tamayo was invited to perform as soloist at the Winter Exhibition held in The National Gallery of Victoria for the Picasso Centurion dinner, on this occasion Tamayo was accompanied by acclaimed international Jerez guitarist, Paco Lara.
+Marina Tamayo was invited to perform as a soloist at the Winter Exhibition held in The National Gallery of Victoria for the Picasso Centurion dinner, on this occasion, Tamayo was accompanied by acclaimed international Jerez guitarist, Paco Lara.

 Photo not to be used without permission.
 NSW 2021.